 How Do You Know Which Injector To Use?

 There are several things to keep in mind when looking for a befitting meat injector.
 Let us have a look at some of them.

 The meat injector barrel comes in varying capacities, depending on the model.
-Most have a volume ranging from 1.5 to 2-ounces.
+Most have a volume ranging from 1.5 to 2 ounces.
 They are ideal for home use, like when preparing a mid-sized steak.

-Then there are the small ones, with a capacity below 1.5-ounces.
+Then there are the small ones, with a capacity below 1.5 ounces.
 They are good for small-scale settings.
 If you are a novice to meat injection, you can start with them as they are simple to use.

 The needle is an essential part of the meat injector.
 It helps relay the spice mix to the food.
 The needles come in various sizes.
 The big ones are suitable if you are using a chunky marinade.
-For a consistent one, medium to small needles are ideal.
+For a consistent one, medium to small needles is ideal.

 There are also the ones with holes along the shaft.
 This type is perfect for a thin marinade, in which, the holes in the shaft ensure uniform distribution.
 You should go for a meat injection kit with several needles.
 It gives you an upper hand in versatility as you have the right materials for any meal.

 The meat injector kit does not require a lot of maintenance.
 However, a practice that you should not overlook is cleaning.
 Most kits come with a brush that you use to clean the barrel and needles.